Stand-With-Crypto/swc-web/docs/Add a new user action.md

 ## Create UI

-- Create a new folder in src/components/app called userActionForm[insertActionName]
+- Create a new folder in `src/components/app` called userActionForm[actionName].
+All UI should be contained in this folder.
-- All UI should be contained in this folder
+- Typical files in this folder include dialog.tsx, homepageDialogDeeplinkWrapper.tsx, index.tsx, lazyLoad.tsx, skeleton.tsx
-- Create a dialog.tsx, homepageDialogDeeplinkWrapper.tsx, index.tsx, lazyLoad.tsx, skeleton.tsx
+- dialog.tsx -

 ## Update database